-Packages can be imported by using the IPython magic command
+Packages can be installed by using the IPython magic command

 !pip install <package-name>.